Introduction

 Governance summary

-In 2024, average female representation and director independence on boards of companies saw progression, while the percentage of issuers with separate Chair and CEO slightly decreased in in the Sustainable GEM Fund.
+During the reporting period, director independence and separate chair and CEO on boards of companies and saw progression, while average female representation slightly decreased in the Sustainable GEM Fund.

 Figure 5: Board statistics over time